Geography of Chile: Religious landscapes and sacred places

 In Chile, there are a number of pilgrimage and devotional sites dedicated to Catholic saints or popular religious figures associated with local cults.
 These include the Church of Our Lady of Andacollo, the Church of Our Lady of Mount Carmel in Tirana, and the Church of the Immaculate Conception of Lo Vásquez.

 La Virgen de Andacollo

 While there are several tales of her origin and variations on her name, the Virgin Andacollo is honored on the first Sunday of every month in the plaza of Andacollo, Chile.
 The Virgin Andacollo is the Patron Saint of miners, believed to heal the sick and rescue those lost in the mines.
 On the first Sunday of October, the town of Andacollo celebrates their saint with La Fiesta Chico.
 Thousands of pilgrims come to the northern Chilean town each December for La Fiesta Grande.
 This event lasts from December 23 to 27.
-This celebration attracts as many as 500,000 people a annually.
+This celebration attracts as many as 500,000 people annually.